 Victims and Survivors are considered acceptable collateral damage, offerings on the altar of God’s apparently insatiable ego.

-This is nothing short of abuse.
+This is nothing short of abuse in any church where it may happen.
 As I outlined in my previous posts, Eggerichs belief system is built on a system of privilege and power.
 It disenfranchises the weak and exalts the already powerful.
 It gives abusive husbands carte blanche, telling wives they need to be dignified and silent, always showing respect “as unto Jesus” regardless of any actions of their husbands.
 He robs wives of agency, depriving them of the crucial “No” necessary for any sexual encounter to be consensual.
 Lastly, he sells them all of this via a series of careful manipulations, abusing his position of trust by blatantly misquoting scientific research to make it appear to support his thesis, when in fact it does not.

 All of these things are rooted in Eggerichs’ words to Gail: “submit to those whom God has placed in authority over you.”